 - Turkey Gravy

 Beurre Blanc Sauce

-- In a medium saucepan, bring white wine, lemon juice and shallot to a low simmer.
+- In a medium saucepan, bring the white wine, lemon juice and shallot to a low simmer.

-- Slowly whisk in butter, just a few cubes at a time until fully melted.
-Sauce will thicken.
-If you don’t keep the temperature low and whisk continuously, the sauce will separate.
+- When barely bubbling, slowly whisk in a few butter cubes at a time until all are added and fully melted.
+The sauce will thicken.
+If you don't keep the temperature low and whisk continuously, the sauce will separate.